OVERVIEW ON CHILD ABUSE

 d.
 Familiarization with the roles played by the different court personnel, and

 e.
 Dealing with an examination in chief and cross-examination.

 The law makes provision for a child under 18 years of age to give his or her evidence by way of an intermediary in a room adjourning the courtroom but linked to it via closed-circuit television.
 The criteria for this being that the court must be satisfied that the child would suffer undue mental stress and suffering if forced to be in the same room as the perpetrator and also on the availability of such facilities at the relevant court.
 In certain instances, adult victims may also be given the opportunity to give their evidence by means of closed-circuit television.

 The perpetrator may make several preliminary appearances in court before the actual trial is heard.
 It is the responsibility of the police to notify the victim as to whether or not he or she needs to attend court on these days, the court in which the matter will be heard, and the outcome of each appearance.

 a.
 Arrives early at court on the specified day ;

 b.
 Notifies the prosecutor as soon as he or she arrives at the court ;

 c.
 Remains in the waiting area specified by the prosecutor until such time as the case is called, alternatively, remains outside the court in which the matter is to be heard ;

 d.
-Is offered the necessary emotional support through the presence of a support person before, during and after completion of the trial, such person being either the victim’s counsellor/therapist, or a trusted friend or relative.
+Is offered the necessary emotional support through the presence of a support person before, during, and after completion of the trial, such person being either the victim’s counselor/therapist, or a trusted friend or relative.
 The support person should ideally not be someone who is required to give evidence at the trial ;

 4. GENERAL ADVICE ON CHILD ABUSE